nischalshrestha/ggplot_example/README.md

 You need RStudio (v1.0.136 or later) and the following R packages:

-- ggplot2
+- ggplot2 (to plot)
-- knitr
+- knitr (to run the Rmd file)
-- learnr
-- shiny
+- shiny (to allow shiny prerendered app for learnr)
+- learnr (to run the interactive tutorial format)
+- rvest (to parse html output for logging warnings)
-- gradethis (current not being used much)
+- gradethis (to check code for correctness---currently not being used)

 All of these can be installed via `install.packages(...)` command.